 When only the Bad Guys suffer from A-Team Firing.
 Also called The Principle of Evil Marksmanship.
 The good guys (the non-Red Shirt ones, at least - and sometimes even them, too) can stand in the middle of the firefight and never get hit, and can pick off any bad guy with even the most casually-aimed shot while the bad guys seem unable to hit the broad side of a barn.

 This is a degree of Truth in Television, as by far most shots fired in firefights or combat are misses.
 Some sources report that in WWII, the average soldier needed to fire two hundred rounds for every hit scored on an enemy; numerous other examples are mentioned in the Real Life section of this page.
-So the fictional bad guys don't actually suffer from unrealistic accuracy; rather, the heroes's fictional performance would count as Improbable Aiming Skills in real life.
+So the fictional bad guys don't actually suffer from unrealistic inaccuracy; rather, the heroes's fictional performance would count as Improbable Aiming Skills in real life.

 Dodge the Bullet is the inverse of this.
 For the bladed weapon variation, see Never Bring a Knife to a Fist Fight.
 Opposite number to Improbable Aiming Skills.
 The use of More Dakka can either overcome this, or make it even sillier.
 When the bullets don't just spray around the target, but consistently hit where the target was a moment ago, it's a case of Hero Tracking Failure.
 See also Plot Armor for the reason the bad guys are such lousy shots.
 When the enemies vastly outnumber the heroes, their incompetence is a symptom of Conservation of Ninjutsu.